uofuseismo/anxcor/README.md

 ## ANXCOR: Ambient Noise X (cross) Correlation

-## *CURRENTLY IN DEVELOPMENT/UNSTABLE*
+## *Currently in Beta!*

 **ANXCOR** is a python library for performing seismic ambient noise crosscorrelations.

-ANXCOR's goal is to provide a framework for rapid workflow prototyping and small-batch production of seismic ambient noise cross-correlations.
-Designed with readability and explicit documentation in mind, all algorithms are well documented, grounded in research, and written following most of the practices outlined in the [Clean Code Handbook by Robert C. Martin](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).
+ANXCOR's goal is to provide a framework to reproduce academic studies, rapididly prototype experimental workflows, and produce medium-sized arrays of seismic noise cross-correlations.
+Anxcor was designed from the outset with readability and explicit documentation in mind, with the overall architecture following most of the practices outlined in the [Clean Code Handbook by Robert C. Martin](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).

 ANXCOR integrates seamlessly into the current python datascience stack by leveraging common datascience packages